henriquevital00/Pong-game-arduino/README.md

     ![image](images/lcd_score.png)

-* In the end of the game will be show the total score of the player with the game over message
+* The end of the game will be show the total score of the player with the game over message

     ![image](images/lcd_game_over.png)